 Sunday: Hang with your family/friends

 Did you have a baby while you were studying for the bar?
-I’d love to hear from you!
+Drop a comment below, I’d love to hear from you!